iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 #### Deprecation of the settings on iModelApp

 The previous `IModelApp.settings` API has been removed in favor of [IModelApp.userPreferences]($frontend).
 The updated API will provide a clear distinction between the "settings" within the control of the user (user preferences) and which are within control of the admin of an iModel/iTwin (Workspaces).
-The separation is intended to make it clear who is capability of modifying and overriding a given setting while making the API easier to use.
+The separation is intended to make it clear who is capable of modifying and overriding a given setting while making the API easier to use.

 The new [UserPreferencesAccess]($frontend) interface is a simple, easy-to-use API that can be implemented in many different ways.
 The `core-frontend` package does not dictate an implementation and could easily be setup using Local Storage (via [Storage APIs](https://developer.mozilla.org/en-US/docs/Web/API/Storage)) or by a cloud-hosted storage mechanism to share across user sessions.